 This situation can be avoided by partnering with a trusted procurement company, which, in most cases, can assist with supplier payment.

-Language barrier breeds communication issues.
-Most Chinese suppliers are native Mandarin speakers and do not speak English, so communicating with them is a huge problem since most importers do not speak or understand Mandarin.
 Though so many translation apps are available now, in some cases, information needs to be more accurate, leading to order mix-ups and other problems.
 To this effect, working with a procurement agent or company with a good understanding of the Chinese language and the Chinese market is a great way to overcome this problem.

-With price negotiation and negotiation of other business conditions like MOQ, delivery time, and payment patterns, Chinese suppliers can be difficult.
-The language barrier also plays a part in making negotiation with Chinese suppliers difficult.
 While some buyers underprice to the extent that product quality is compromised, others overprice to the level that their budget will be jeopardized.
-While negotiating, it is essential to consider the supplier's need to make profit, and focusing on low pricing alone can push one into the hands of scammers who will offer low prices for non-existing luxury goods.
-Read more on negotiation strategies when dealing with Chinese suppliers here Sarapsl
+While negotiating, it is essential to consider the supplier's need to make a profit, and focusing on low pricing alone can push one into the hands of scammers who will offer low prices for non-existing luxury goods.

-In as much as industry players are making efforts to ensure that goods get to their destination safely, especially with technologies like tracking and monitoring systems now in vogue, there are still cases of loss of shipment from time to time, and this could be because of poor labeling, inaccurate data, or even mishaps of all kinds.
+In as much as industry players are making efforts to ensure that goods get to their destination safely, especially with technologies like tracking and monitoring systems now in vogue, there are still cases of loss of shipment from time to time, and this could be because of poor labelling, inaccurate data, or even mishaps of all kinds.

 Therefore, working with shipping companies that offer package insurance will be a safe bet for any business also, building a solid system that can absorb the situation so that clients will be retained and the business's survival will not be on the line.

-Just as in the case of shipment loss, shipments can sometimes be delayed beyond the Expected Time of Arrival of a shipment and, if not well managed, can be detrimental to the business's survival.
 It could result from port congestion, customs clearance issues, worker scarcity, carriers, and disasters.
 It has recently become commonplace for shipping to take longer than stated while ordering a product.
 However, constant delays can frustrate customers and kill the companies.

-It is essential to educate your clients about the possible occurrence of such a situation in order for them to manage their expectations and understand when certain situations arise.
+It is essential to educate your clients about the possible occurrence of such a situation so they can manage their expectations and understand when certain situations arise.
 Updating yourself with industry and global happenings will also give insight into possible concerns and possibly help you have a plan B for that.
-Click here, Sarapsl, to read more on the causes of shipping delays and how to avoid them.

-Apart from the issues mentioned above, interested parties to Chinese sourcing and procurement should also take into consideration the possibility of;
+Apart from the issues mentioned above, interested parties to Chinese sourcing and procurement should also take into consideration the possibility of:

-• Differences in technical or industrial standards between China and Nigeria,
+- Differences in technical or industrial standards between China and Nigeria,

-• Varying import or export restrictions at either end of the transaction,
+- Varying import or export restrictions at either end of the transaction,

-• Differences in documentation requirements for cross-border processes, which are often complicated,
+- Differences in documentation requirements for cross-border processes, which are often complicated,

-• Fluctuation of currency exchange rates
+- Fluctuation of currency exchange rates

-• Unstable economic and political climate, which in most cases affects the supply chain.
+- Unstable economic and political climate, which in most cases affects the supply chain.

 All these make sourcing and procurement from China difficult, and as a shipper, it is essential always to seek great partnerships to help make things easy, and SARA PROCUREMENT SERVICES LIMITED IS THAT PARTNER YOU NEED.